PeterHUistyping/FreNBRDF/README.md

 Inspired by prior work [FrePolad (ECCV'24)](https://github.com/Chenliang-Zhou/FrePolad), [HyperBRDF (ECCV'24)](https://github.com/faziletgokbudak/HyperBRDF) and [NeuMaDiff](https://arxiv.org/abs/2411.12015), we adopt MERL (2003) from [here](https://cdfg.csail.mit.edu/wojciech/brdfdatabase/), which contains reflectance functions of 100 different materials, as our main dataset.
 This dataset is ideal due to its diversity and data-driven nature, making it suitable for both statistical and neural-network-based methods.

 It contains 100 measured real-world materials.
 Each BRDF is represented as a 90 × 90 × 180 × 3 floating-point array, mapping uniformly sampled input angles (θ_H , θ_D , ϕ_D) under Rusinkiewicz reparametrization to reflectance values in R^3.

+# Demo codebase

+For demo code, please refer to `src/fre_loss.py` and add the main components to the HyperBRDF `fre_hypernetwork_loss()` for frequency-aware material reconstruction.

+Please be aware that the code attached is just one viable method for extracting frequency information.
+There are other approaches that have been explored, as detailed in the paper.
+Meanwhile, we welcome any innovative ideas you may have.

 # Evaluation and visualization

 For more details, please refer to our [paper](https://arxiv.org/abs/2507.00476) or [project page](https://peterhuistyping.github.io/FreNBRDF/).
 Thanks~